lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 ## Foreign taxable investors

 Foreign taxable investors are another major investor in <abbr>PE</abbr>/<abbr>VC</abbr> funds.
-As a general rule, foreign taxable investors are subject to
+As a general rule, foreign taxable investors are subject to withholding taxes on <abbr title="Fixed, Determinable, Annual or Periodic">FDAP</abbr> income from U.S. sources.
+They are not subject to taxes on capital gains from U.S. sources.

 ### Effectively Connected Income